leomonan/listdelsame/QeexoAutoML_Embedded_Application_Guide.md

 ```
  3. Enumerations of Sensor Types

-This type enumerated which sensor type the data comes from.
+This type enumerated the sensor type that the data comes from.
 ```
     typedef enum {
       SENSOR_TYPE_NONE = 0, /*!< None defined sensor */